Skip to Content

 Cons

-• The included "how-to" videos may be difficult to follow for some users.
+• Initial setup and threading may be challenging for some users.

 3. SINGER Legacy SE300 Embroidery Machine